micro-os-plus/eclipse-demo-projects/scripts/README.md

 These scripts were created on macOS, and the ones suffixed with `.command` are specific to macOS; the `.sh` scripts should also be fine on GNU/Linux, and possibly on Windows MSYS2, but it is not guaranteed.

 For native Windows, separate PowerShell scripts are required.
-If you manage to create them, please improve your karma and contribute them back to the community.
+If you manage to create them, please consider improving your karma and contribute them back to the community.

 ## update-xpacks-repo.sh